 lateral approximant | l |

-Voiceless stops are here marked as aspirated.
-According to our own data collection as well as work done by Erschler (2018), voiceless stops are aspirated syllable initially and released word finally but are unaspirated in clusters (e.g compare /ʃtəg/ 'bone' and /tʰəχɨn/ 'to fly').
+According to our own data collection as well as work done by Erschler (2018), voiceless stops are aspirated syllable initially and released word finally but are unaspirated in clusters (e.g compare [ʃtəg] 'bone' and [tʰəχɨn] 'to fly').
 For velar and uvular consonants, Ossetian makes a distinction between plain and labialized phonemes.
-Velar and uvular consonants are labialized when they precede /ɨ/.
+Velar and uvular consonants can be labialized when they precede /ɨ/.
 All consonants can also be palatalized when they precede a front vowel /i/ or /e/.
-Labialized and palatalized consonants have been omitted from the consonant inventory above due to their allophonic distribution.
+Labialized and palatalized consonants have been omitted from the consonant inventory presented above due to their allophonic distribution.
 Examples of both are presented below.

 Palatalization